Shadow the Hedgehog: Reception and legacy

 Shadow is a divisive Sonic character.
 Some, such as East, who ranked him one of the series' best characters, praise him for his role in Sonic Adventure 2; Game Informers Brian Shea called Shadow a "fun equal" to Sonic who delivered the series' traditional sense of speed, and Polygons Allegra Frank said he is a fan-favorite.
 "For others," wrote Kotakus Mike Fahey, Shadow "signifies the looming death of a beloved series."
 Fahey felt Shadow's self-titled game was when the Sonic franchise lost its identity, and dismissed those who argued in favor of his role in Sonic Adventure 2.
 James Stephanie Sterling, writing for GamesRadar+, ranked Shadow among the series' worst characters, arguing he lost his relevance over time and calling him "the ultimate example of a good idea gone rotten."
 Brian Shea from Game Informer included Shadow in a similar list, observing that his "brooding 'tortured soul' personality wore on him quickly".
 In a more positive write-up, Fanbytes Kenneth Shepard argued Shadow's characterization was more complex than most characters in the series, but later games leaned harder on a one-dimensional "edgelord" archetype.
-Despite this, in 2005 Naka said Sonic Team had determined Shadow was the series' most popular character excluding Sonic himself, a finding reaffirmed in a 2009 Sega poll.
+Despite this, in 2005 Naka said Sonic Team had determined Shadow was the series' most popular character excluding Sonic himself, a finding reaffirmed in a 2009 Sega poll and 2025 Dengeki Online poll.
 In 2011, Guinness World Records named Shadow among the 50 greatest video game characters of all time.

 In the film adaptation Sonic the Hedgehog 3 (2024), Shadow and his voice actor Keanu Reeves's portrayal received critical praise.
 Varietys Owen Gleiberman said that Reeves's "tones of deepest resonance" made Shadow empathetic to the audience, The New York Timess Glenn Kenny felt Reeves brought "suitable emo brooding" to Shadow, and The A.V.
 Clubs Matt Donato wrote Reeves added "stoic somberness" to the established cast.
 The Hollywood Reporter said that Reeves brought the same gravitas to Shadow that he did to John Wick, feeling his delivery of "quiet condescension" made him "all the scarier for the lack of overt menace".
 Polygon contrasted Eggman actor Jim Carrey's "gloriously deranged" performance with the "utter sincerity" of Reeves, who they praised for making Shadow a "weirdly likable little ball of pain".
 IGNs Matt Donato said that Reeves's own identity, which was already reflected in the character by his voice, "profound[ly]" paralleled the tragedy in Shadow's story considering Reeves had experienced "unthinkable" hardships in his life; Donato concluded that Reeves "is Shadow the Hedgehog".

 In April 2024, Sega launched the marketing campaign Fearless: Year of Shadow, with several projects starring Shadow the Hedgehog, such as Sonic X Shadow Generations and the film Sonic the Hedgehog 3.
 Since this campaign, the character has seen a resurgence in popularity among the Sonic fan base, as well as general audiences.